COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/README.md

 Refer to the [Participant Information Sheet](https://github.com/COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/blob/master/docs/COMPSCI705_PIS_Students_Oct_2020.pdf) and [Consent Form](https://github.com/COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/blob/master/docs/Consent_Form.pdf).

-### Approach
+### Study Design
-Within-subject
+#### Approach: Within-subject
-### Participants
+We followed a within-subject experiment design for this study.
+Participants will be seperated into 2 groups and all the group members will receive long and short texting notifications.
+To reduce the confounding variables of notification order, each group will receive different notification order while playing the link game.
+#### Participants: 10 university students
-10 university students
+We will recruited at least 10 university students to attend this experiment.
-### Duration
-Around 15 minutes (including game and questionnaires)
+#### Duration: Around 15 minutes (including game and questionnaires)

-### Steps:
+The link game and notifications will take 11 minutes.
+Participants will be asked to fill with questionnaries after the experiment, which may take around 4 minutes.
+Total time cost will around 15 minutes.

+#### Procedure:
-  1. Explain the experiment and game rules
+  1. Explain the study and game rules to participants
   2. Participants read the Participant Information Sheet and sign the Consent Form
   3. Randomly separate participants into two groups (Group A, Group B)
-  4. Group A will execute the Game 1, Group B will execute the Game 2 (the difference between Game 1 and Game 2 is the order of notification )
+  4. Group A will execute the Game 1, Group B will execute the Game 2 (the order of notification is different in Game 1 and Game 2)
-  5. Adjust the eye tracking with the webcam in the laptop
+  5. Help participants adjust the eye tracking with the webcam in the laptop
-  6. Participants will start the game 1 or 2
-  7. Ask participants to keep playing the game as fast and accurately as possible, and take a look at all the notifications
+  6. Ask participants to keep playing the game as fast and accurately as possible, and take a look at all the notifications
+  7. Participants start the game 1 or 2
-  8. When they start the game, the notifications will pop up after 30 seconds
+  8. When the participants start the game, the notifications will pop up after 30 seconds
   9. Participants will jump into a survey after the experiment
-  10. Participants will need to fill up the questionnaires
+  10. Participants fill up the questionnaires
-  11. Complete the experiment
+  11. Complete the study

-## Data Analysis
+## Data Analysis / Measures
 We collected gaming data, eye tracking data, manual dismiss notification and survey data through Google Form, and the data is exported as csv under "Analyser" folder.
 Based on the data analyser tool "Analyser/analyser.ipynb", there are some data which are not useful for our analysis, like the gaming data, which is very hard to link to the survey data, and the manual dismiss notification data shows nobody close the notification manually, so there are not used in this analysis.

 You can check the program <a href="https://github.com/COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/blob/master/Analyser/analyser.ipynb" target="_blank">here</a>(ipynb) or <a href="https://github.com/COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/blob/master/Analyser/analyser.pdf" target="_blank">here</a>(pdf).